Sunday, March 29, 2026

 Home Festivals of India

-Onam: Kerala’s Harvest Festival -Celebration of King Mahabali
+Onam: Kerala’s Grand Celebration of Harvest, Equality, and King Mahabali

 Onam is Kerala’s grand harvest homecoming—a ten‑day cascade of floral carpets, feasts on banana leaves, boat races, folk arts, and family reunions that welcomes the beloved King Mahabali (Maveli) back to his people each year.